Computer Science Programs in Alabama

-- Google: Google is a multinational company that specializes in technology and internet related services, including online advertising, search engines, software, and cloud computing.
-They have offices in Huntsville and Douglas and are currently constructing a $600 million dollar data center in Stevenson.
+- Google: Google is a multinational company that specializes in technology and internet services, including online advertising, search engines, software, and cloud computing.
+They have offices in Huntsville, Douglas, and Stevenson.

 Computer Science Programs in Alabama

-Universities across Alabama offer traditional on-campus computer science programs, including associate degrees, bachelor's degrees, certificate programs, master's degrees, and doctorate degrees.
+Universities across Alabama offer traditional on-campus computer science programs, including associate degrees, bachelor's degrees, certificate programs, master's degrees, and doctorates.
 These programs provide students with an understanding of programming languages, computer systems, and software applications.
-Students take foundational courses in mathematics, logic, and design necessary to solve complex computer science issues.
-Bachelor's programs usually require 120 credit hours of coursework and a capstone project, while master's programs require around 30 credit hours.
-These courses require the physical presence of the students at a certain time of day each week.
+Students enroll in foundational courses in mathematics, logic, design, and other topics that are needed to solve complex computer science issues.
+Bachelor's programs usually require 120 credit hours of coursework and a capstone project, while master's programs require around 30 additional credit hours.

 Online programs cover the same material and have the same general program requirements.
 However, online programs grant more scheduling flexibility.
 Asynchronous courses allow students to view lectures and complete readings on their own time as long as they still meet assignment deadlines.
-Online exams are timed, much like exams given in person, except students are presented with a window (usually a day) during which they may decide when to take the test.
 For students who crave an interactive learning environment, synchronous online courses allow students to respond to questions and participate in discussions in real time.
-The flexibility of online courses may be particularly appealing to students who have a full-time job or child care responsibilities.
+The flexibility of online courses may be particularly appealing to students who have a full-time job or child care obligations.

 Both online and on-campus degree programs are subject to accreditation.
 The regional accreditation agency responsible for Alabama is the Southern Association of Colleges and Schools.
-The Accreditation Board for Engineering and Technology (ABET) is a national accreditation agency recognized by the Council for Higher Education Accreditation (CHEA) that evaluates computer science programs among other engineering and technology fields.
-Look for these accreditation agencies when comparing computer science programs in Alabama.
+The Accreditation Board for Engineering and Technology (ABET) is a national accreditation agency recognized by the Council for Higher Education Accreditation (CHEA) that evaluates computer science programs and other engineering and technology fields.
+When comparing computer science programs in Alabama, look for these accreditation agencies.

 Types of Computer Science Degrees